-Sun 1st Nov 2019 – A figure of 8 walk taking in a fair bit of the South West Coast Path between Looe and Polperro.
-We started and finished outside Talland Church with it’s glorious views across Talland Bay.
-Since starting my Churches Project we like to start and end our walks at one of Cornwall’s lovely Churches.
+Sun 1st Nov 2019 – A figure of 8 walk taking in a fair bit of the SOUTH WEST COAST PATH around Talland Bay.
+We started and finished outside TALLAND CHURCH with it’s glorious views across Talland Bay.
+Since starting my CHURCHES PROJECT we like to start and end our walks at one of Cornwall’s lovely Churches.

 Ordnance Survey iPhone app Map of today’s walk.
 There are quite a few steep hills on this walk so it turned out to be a nice training walk for our upcoming trip to Nepal.
 But the great thing about a steep hill is the fantastic views you get when you reach the top!

-We use the Ordnance Survey route planner for all our walks these days…..the GPS accuracy is amazing, especially useful when the paths just disappear!
+We use the Ordnance Survey route planner app for iPhone/iPad to create all our walks these days ….. the GPS accuracy is amazing ….. especially useful when the paths just disappear!

 We love finishing our walks at one of Cornwall’s churches.
 There is usually a nice sheltered seat to enjoy lunch and today was no exception with lovely views across Talland Bay…..although it felt a little fresh in today’s cool breeze.